-If a student in the Nesbitt School of Pharmacy is found responsible for violating the Academic Integrity policy, the Dean of the Pharmacy School will be notified.
+If a student in the Nesbitt School of Pharmacy or the Passan School of Nursing is found responsible for violating the Academic Integrity policy, the appropriate dean will be notified.

 Certain agencies conduct reviews of student records, for example when a student applies for employment with federal agencies or state police.
 If they ask, we are obliged to answer a question.
 We do not contact parents and will only speak with parents if the appropriate release has been signed by the student.